kammitama5/kammitama5.github.io/_posts/2018-1-27-Saturday-January-27th.md

   innovating, and they don't care about the growth of their developers".
 Nuff said.
 - I guess it takes time and I need to up my proficiency in general, so we'll see.
 But we have a lot in common; for example. you won't find UX/ UI people in this crowd, and it's not something I'm interested in *at all*.
+They aren't into *magical* frameworks du jour or any of that, also, which I like (I guess that also happens to programmers with maturity).
 - A lot of these people are either *hard* back end people, crypto, networking or use some kind of high computing or verification software *daily*.
 They don't BS around and they have a *lot* of experience.
 - One of my concerns was that doing a boot-camp would be a frustrating experience for me, because the focus